Mistakes Happen – But How You Handle Them Can Have a Huge Impact

 Assess the situation

 As soon as you realize your misstep, take a minute to consider the ramifications, as well as whether or not you can correct the mistake yourself.
-If you can solve it, do so immediately; but if not, take a moment to brainstorm possible solutions.
+If you can solve it, do so immediately; but if not, take a moment to brainstorm possible .
 This way, when you approach your boss you’ll appear proactive and responsible.

 -